The Investigation: Steve Spangle

 Spangle is a USFWS Field Supervisor.
 He was interviewed under the protection of Garrity on 6-11-09 by a USFWS Special Agent and an investigator from the Office of the Inspector General.

-Spangle was called by the vets from the Phoenix Zoo and told Macho B was sedated and “the blood work is off the charts” with regard to his kidneys, indicating renal failure.
+Spangle was called by the veterinarians from the Phoenix Zoo and told Macho B was sedated and “the blood work is off the charts” with regard to his kidneys, indicating renal failure.
 Spangle was also informed that Macho B was 20% underweight.
-The vets gave Spangle three choices for Macho B; euthanasia, allowing the disease to run its course in captivity, or releasing him back into the wild to die.
+The vets gave Spangle three choices for Macho B: euthanasia, allowing the disease to run its course in captivity, or releasing him back into the wild to die.
 Regarding his decision, Spangle stated: “To me, there was really no second thoughts about it, that the best thing to do for that animal was to euthanize it.
 The information I had from two veterinarians was that it was irreversible, and it was fatal, and it was just a matter of time.”

 Spangle then called the USFWS Regional Director, Dr. Benjamin Tuggle, and told him the options that were presented and his decision to have Macho B euthanized.
 According to Spangle, Tuggle replied, “You made the right call.”
 The next decision was what to do with Macho B’s remains.
 Spangle thought a museum should have his skeletal parts.
 AZGFD requested to have his hide.
 To preserve the hide, the vets suggested that a cosmetic necropsy needed to be done.
 Spangle asked Dr. Tuggle what he wanted done about the hide and Tuggle responded,”I’m going to need to think about that, and I’ll call Larry (AZGFD Director Voyles) and we’ll talk about it.”